 Spark has a built-in scalable machine learning library called MLlib which contains high-quality algorithms that leverages iterations and yields better results than one pass approximations sometimes used on MapReduce.

-Having said that, Hadoop MapReduce and Apache Spark are not competing with one another.
+The Answer to this – Hadoop MapReduce and Apache Spark are not competing with one another.
 In fact, they complement each other quite well.
+Hadoop brings huge datasets under control by commodity systems.
+Spark provides real-time, in-memory processing for those data sets that require it.
+When we combine, Apache Spark’s ability, i.e. high processing speed, advance analytics and multiple integration support with Hadoop’s low cost operation on commodity hardware, it gives the best results.
+Hadoop compliments Apache Spark capabilities.
 Spark cannot completely replace Hadoop but the good news is that the demand for Spark is currently at an all-time high!
 This is the right time to master Spark and make the most of the career opportunities that come your way.
 Get started now!